rvanasa/funqy/README.md

 ---

 Here are a few interesting outcomes of this paradigm:
-- Funqy looks and feels like a high-level programming language, **useful for classical developers** unfamiliar with quantum gates and registers.
+- Funqy looks and feels like a high-level programming language, **useful for classical software engineers** unfamiliar with quantum gates and registers.
-- All functions and values are immutable and thus **purely functional**.
+- All states and values are immutable and thus **purely functional**.
 This declarative basis for quantum computation is more intuitive, more optimizable, and more powerful than the quantum circuit paradigm.
-- The language is **architecture-agnostic**; qubits and gates are completely invisible to the language unless otherwise desired.
+- The language is fully **architecture-agnostic**; qubits and gates are completely invisible to the language unless otherwise desired.
 - **Classical and quantum algorithms are defined simulaneously**; in other words, the compiler will use the classical version of a function if the input value is correspondingly classical.
 In effect, only operations which would actually benefit from quantum speed-up are performed on a quantum register.
 - By organizing code in terms of functions and extractions, scripts tend to **semantically convey their underlying purpose and logic**.
 - On top of "multiplicative" space (entanglement/tuples), FunQy unlocks the **"additive" space (matrix/vector indices)** of a quantum system.
 - It is possible to define **non-unitary mappings** (i.e. non-square and/or non-reversible matrices), which compile using auxillary qubits as needed.
 - State initializations, repeated measurements, and dynamically adjusted circuits are all implicit to FunQy's semantics.
 For instance, reusing a state object will automatically reconstruct the state to circumvent the no-cloning principle.
+- FunQy's type system provides the **scalability and expressiveness** needed to design and reason about algorithms for future (100+ qubit) quantum computers.
 - `extract` blocks **visually demonstrate quantum algorithm speed-up** by always having the same time complexity regardless of input value.

+---

 ### Build Requirements